 You can create a work folder in this installation too, which will help you to build and install its binaries.
 Furthermore, create the environment variables server-wide..

-If you notice, in the above installations, you can see that the versions of Go language packages installed is different in two distributions.
+If you notice, in the above installations, you can see that the versions of Go language packages installed are different in two distributions.
 This means that it's not mandatory to have the latest versions available on our base repository packages.
-So whenever we need to install the latest package, we can download it direct from the source and install.
-Let's see how to do that.
+So whenever we need to install the latest package, we can download it direct from the source.

 Depending on our server architecture, we can download the required package and extract to install.